ibrahimwalle/blogBackend/README.md

 ## More Information:

+### Set Up in case you decide to run the app locally:

+- [ ] Make sure you have NodeJs installed on your machine!
+- [ ] Clone the project and run the install command: ```npm install```
+- [ ] Set up a mongoDB instance, and configure the mongo.config file accordingly!
+More details below.
+- [ ] Start the project by running the command: ```npm start```

 ### MongoDB Setup using docker:

-The development of this API was aided by using a Docker mongoDb image!
+The Database of this API was setup using a MongoDB Docker container!

-You may use the Docker compose file(mongo.yaml) in the root directory if you prefer to run they project like this.
+You may use the Docker compose file(docker-compose.yaml) in the root directory if you prefer to run the project like I did.

 Otherwise please configure the mongo.config file to suit your mongoDb instance.